Reid Hoffman: LinkedIn

-Hoffman co-founded LinkedIn in December 2002 with two former colleagues from SocialNet (including Allen Blue), from his time at Fujitsu.
-It launched on May 5, 2003, as one of the first business-oriented online social networks.
+Hoffman co-founded LinkedIn in December 2002 with two former colleagues from SocialNet (including Allen Blue) and one former colleague from his time at Fujitsu.
+LinkedIn launched on May 5, 2003, as one of the first business-oriented online social networks.
 Peter Thiel, a colleague of Hoffman's at PayPal, invested in LinkedIn.
-By November 2014, LinkedIn had over 332 million members in more than 200 countries and territories and now has nearly 800 million members.
-The site allows registered users to create professional profiles and connect with each other.
-Users can invite anyone (whether a site user or not) to become a connection.
-According to Forbes, "LinkedIn is, far and away, the most advantageous social networking tool available to job seekers and business professionals today."
+At the time of LinkedIn's IPO on May 19, 2011, Hoffman owned a stake worth an estimated $2.34 billion, not including any potential benefits from Greylock Partners, where he was named a partner in 2009.